CAKE Software License and Service Agreement

 (h) Non-Waiver.
 Except as expressly stated in the Agreement, no term of the Agreement will be deemed waived, and no breach of a term excused, unless the waiver or excuse is provided in writing and signed by the Party issuing it.

 (i) Force Majeure.
-Neither Party will be liable for any delay or failure to perform its obligations under the Agreement, except for Customer’s payment obligations, due to any cause beyond the Party’s reasonable control, which may include labor disputes or other industrial disturbances, systemic electrical, telecommunications or other utility failures, earthquakes, storms or other acts of nature, pandemic, embargoes, riots, acts or orders of government, acts of terrorism, or war (each a “Force Majeure Event”).
-The affected Party shall be excused from performance for as long as the Force Majeure Event continues, provided that the affected Party uses commercially reasonable efforts to mitigate the effect of the Force Majeure Event and resume performance as soon as possible.
+Neither Party will be liable for any delay or failure to perform its obligations under the Agreement, except for Customer’s payment obligations, due to any cause beyond the Party’s reasonable control, which may include labor disputes or other industrial disturbances, systemic electrical, telecommunications or other utility failures, earthquakes, storms or other acts of God, pandemic, embargoes, riots, acts or orders of government, acts of terrorism, or war (each a “Force Majeure Event”).
+The affected Party shall be excused from performance and will not be liable or in breach of the Agreement, but only to the extent that and only for so long as the affected Party’s performance is actually prevented, hindered or delayed by the Force Majeure Event and provided that the affected Party uses commercially reasonable efforts to mitigate the effect of the Force Majeure Event and resume performance as soon as possible.

 (j) Audit.
 Supplier may, no more frequently than annually, audit Customer’s use of the Products (e.g., through use of software tools or otherwise) to assess whether Customer’s use of the Products is in accordance with the terms of the Agreement.
 Customer agrees to cooperate with Supplier’s audit and provide reasonable assistance and access to information.
 Any such audit shall not unreasonably interfere with Customer’s normal business operations.
 Customer agrees to pay, within thirty (30) days of written notification to Customer, any fees applicable to Customer’s use of the Products in excess of the applicable Usage Metrics.
 Supplier shall bear all costs of the Audit, except for any of Customer’s costs incurred in cooperating with the audit.